 There are still daily flights to Sorong.
 Most flights are from Jakarta or Makassar, but there is also a daily direct flight from Jayapura.
-For entry into West Papua via Sorong, each passenger currently requires a negative PCR swab test no older than 3 days or an antigen test no older than 2 days.
+For entry into West Papua via Sorong, each passenger currently requires a negative PCR swab test no older than 3x 24 hours, or an antigen test no older than 2x 24 hours, or a GeNose test no older than 1x 24 hours.
 Furthermore, one must have the Indonesian Corona app “eHac” installed and completed.
 This app is required for any travel within Indonesia and can be downloaded from any app store.
 Both before departure and after landing in Sorong, the test result and the correctly completed Corona app will be checked.
 If everything is in order, you get a stamp and can move freely from then on.

 Currently there is at least one daily ferry from Sorong to Raja Ampat.
 A negative Corona test is also required for the ferry, which must be a maximum of 14 days old (any test method works).
 There are not express ferries every day.
 On some days there is only a slow ferry.
 Currently, the schedules are published at most one week in advance, which makes accurate planning impossible.
 It is better to plan an extra night in Sorong at the hotel when arriving and departing.